 Let’s examine what happens when a client HTTPS request is sent to a website that uses global server load balancing.
-First, a master server obtains the client’s IP address and analyzes information about the client’s location.
+First, a main server obtains the client’s IP address and analyzes information about the client’s location.
 Simultaneously, the server performs health checks to assess the real time performance and responsiveness of the servers.
-Finally, the master server forwards the request to the local DNS server that is nearest geographically or has the shortest response time.
+Finally, the main server forwards the request to the local DNS server that is nearest geographically or has the shortest response time.
 All of this happens behind the scenes within split seconds.

 Is Global Server Load Balancing Open Source?

 Enterprises can find open source global server load balancing solutions online, but the highest performing GSLB services are generally integrated with application delivery solutions with commercial support.

 What Are the Benefits of Global Server Load Balancing?

 GSLB is usually implemented to achieve one or more of the following goals for an application: